Google channel requirements

 When you are setting up Google Shopping, you select the country where you ship products.
 After you select your country, you can see if you need to add shipping rates.

-If you need to add shipping rates, you see Shipping rates are required.
-You can automatically import shipping settings from your store when your shipping settings meet specific conditions:
+If you need to add shipping rates, then you will be prompted with Shipping rates are required.
+If you have a shipping zone set up for the country where you ship products, then you can automatically import shipping settings from your store.

 - Go to Google Shopping > Overview, and then click Settings.